Ram Ramakrishnan is a prominent astrological researcher, based in Hyderabad,

 - What makes

-and repeat themselves in the planetary sequence?
+repeat themselves in the planetary sequence?
 Obviously, it has to do with the degree of weakness of the planets.
-But how does one measure this degree of weakness and determine when a planet repeats itself and when it does
+But how does one measure this degree of weakness and determine when a planet repeats itself and when it does not?

 - What would happen during the period

-/ that operates between 12 June 2012 and 3 January 2014?
+that operates between 12 June 2012 and 3 January 2014?
 Will this phenomenon manifest again?
-From my work in Genealogy, I have noticed that once a planet has initiated or taken part in an event, its
+From my work in Genealogy, I have noticed that once a planet has initiated or taken part in an event, its potential (to make similar results manifest) is reduced in definite measures.
+Will this canon be applicable here too?

 - The residence of

-and in the lunar mansion whose dispositor is the first house dispositor also, certainly advances the role of these two entities in their detrimental work.
-But is
+is the first house dispositor also, certainly advances the role of these two entities in their detrimental work.
+But is this condition mandatory?

 - To what extent is the fact that the 10th house cusp is resident in a lunar mansion whose dispositor is the